The Best Referral Guide You'll Ever Read

 Other benefits of a referral program include:

-- Higher satisfaction of your current customers (they feel appreciated for leaving a good opinion about you).
+- Higher satisfaction of your current customers as they feel appreciated for leaving a good opinion about you.

-- Reaching out to audiences you could have not thought of before.
+- Expanded market reach as referral program can help you reach out to audiences you could have not thought of before.

 - A customer who refers a friend is likely to visit your website more frequently, for example, to claim their rewards.
 The more often a customer returns to your site, the more items they tend to purchase, especially if their rewards can only be used on an order (for example, a gift card).